Realizing Topological Quantum Walks on NISQ Digital Quantum Computer

-It's important to highlight that, the density evolutions in the IBM machine deviate significantly from the exact ones for small $\lambda_J$ due to utilization of the basic trotterization with large step size.
-When $\lambda_J$ value become large, the impact of topological edge localization compensates for this error, resulting in more accurate results consistent with the exact dynamics.
-This consideration guides our preference for a larger step size in our study.
-To quantify this observations, we have computed the density-dependent radial distribution, denoted as $R_{n}^{2}(t) = \sum_{i}in_{i}(t)$, and depicted it in Fig.~\ref{fig:radial}.
-Notably, for $\lambda_J = 0.0$, the IBM machine result (square dashed line) significantly diverges from the exact result (square solid line) over time.
+In Fig.~\ref{fig:den_0}, the density of the time-evolved wavefunction on the IBM machine deviates significantly from the exact results.
+This discrepancy is primarily due to the use of basic trotterization with a large step size ($\Delta t = 1$) in the time evolution.
+Interestingly, as the value of $\lambda_J$ increases, the influence of topological edge localization mitigates this error, yielding results more consistent with the exact dynamics.
+This observation leads us to favour a larger step size in our study.
+To quantify this, we calculated the density-dependent radial distribution, denoted as $R_{n}^{2}(t) = \sum_{i}in_{i}(t)$, and depicted it in Fig.~\ref{fig:radial}.
+For $\lambda_J = 0.0$, the IBM machine result (square dashed line) significantly diverges from the exact result (square solid line) over time.
 However, as the values of $\lambda_J$ increase, the discrepancy diminishes over numerous steps.
-This emphasizes the significance of topological edge effects in compensating for trotter, gate and inherent system errors, thereby enhancing the reliability of our quantum walk simulations.
+This highlights the importance of localization effects in compensating for trotter, gate, and inherent system errors, thus enhancing the reliability of our QW simulations.